chrisguest75/sysadmin_examples/35_processing_logs/README.md

 Demonstrate how to use tooling to better work with logs.

+NOTES:

+* Use `lnav --help` to tell you tmp folder.

 TODO:

 * Get nginx errors logs in json as well.